 Orangevale is a medium-sized town located in the state of California.
 With a population of 35,299 people and seven constituent neighborhoods, Orangevale is the 229th largest community in California.

 Housing costs in Orangevale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Orangevale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Orangevale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Orangevale is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Orangevale who work in office and administrative support (14.34%), sales jobs (13.01%), and management occupations (12.37%).
+There are especially a lot of people living in Orangevale who work in office and administrative support (14.02%), management occupations (13.69%), and sales jobs (13.43%).

 Also of interest is that Orangevale has more people living here who work in computers and math than 95% of the places in the US.

 Orangevale is a somewhat ethnically-diverse town.
 The people who call Orangevale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orangevale residents report their race to be White, followed by Asian.
-Important ancestries of people in Orangevale include English, Irish, Italian, and French .
+Orangevale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.24% of the town’s residents.
+Important ancestries of people in Orangevale include German, English, Irish, Italian, and Scottish.